ortelius/dev-env-setup/README.md

 #### [AWS CLI Local](https://github.com/localstack/awscli-local)
 - This package provides the awslocal command, which is a thin wrapper around the aws command line interface for use with LocalStack.

+#### Configurations

+You can use the following environment variables for configuration:
+- `LOCALSTACK_HOST`: Set the hostname for the LocalStack instance.
+- Useful when you have LocalStack bound to a different host (e.g., within docker-compose).
+- `EDGE_PORT`: Port number to use when connecting to LocalStack services.
+Defaults to 4566.
+- `USE_SSL`: Whether to use https endpoint URLs.
+Defaults to false.
+- `DEFAULT_REGION`: Set the default region.
+Overrides `AWS_DEFAULT_REGION` environment variable.

 ```
 aws --endpoint-url=http://localhost:53282 kinesis list-streams
 StreamNames: []